Jutland: Literature

 Two songs are often regarded as regional anthems of Jutland: Jylland mellem tvende have ("Jutland between two seas", 1859) by Hans Christian Andersen and Jyden han æ stærk aa sej ("The Jute, he is strong and tough", 1846) by Steen Steensen Blicher, the latter in dialect.

-Jutland native Maren Madsen (1872-1965) emigrated to the American town of Yarmouth, Maine, in the late 19th century.
+Jutland native Maren Madsen (1872–1965) emigrated to the American town of Yarmouth, Maine, in the late 19th century.
 She wrote a memoir documenting the transition, From Jutland's Brown Heather to the Land Across the Sea.

-Publisher Frederick William Anthoensen was born in Torland, South Jutland.
+Publisher Frederick Anthoensen was born in Tønder Municipality, South Jutland.
 He moved to the United States with his parents in 1884.